ECNTechnology/ecn-kb/guides/mycloudpbx/recorded-sounds.md

 The recorded sounds page is where you will create and upload your sound files that will be used elsewhere in your PBX configuration.

+Once you have created and uploaded your recording, you will be able to select this for use on other pages with the PBX configuration.

 ## Recordings Page

 ![](/images/recorded_sounds.png)